phrdang/cs180-portfolio/proj1/index.md

     </tr>
 </table>

 ### Better Features

 Noticeably, the `emir.tif` image did not get aligned properly using an image similarity metric of SSD.
 Switching the metric to maximizing **structural similarity** fixed the alignment.
+The best displacement was G: (24, 48), R: (46, 102).

 <table>
     <tr>